grodansparadis/vscp-din-m1-base-board-z105/README.md

 # vscp-din-m1-base-board
-Base board for VSCP DIN M1 modules
+Base board for all VSCP DIN M1 modules

 **Note!** This is still a prototype.